RVYC Hours of Operation

 Club Martin 242's

-The Club M242's are available for charter through our small keelboat program (point to the PDF and booking online).
+The Club M242's are available for charter through our small keelboat program.
 They are used in our Learn to Sail program as well.
 These 24 foot boats are the most popular symmetric keelboat fleet at the club.
 Raced extensively by many on Vancouver Island and in Vancouver.
 A challenging boat to race it is also ideal for day sailing around the local waters of Cadboro and Oak Bay.
 Short overnight trips to nearby destinations are also a favorite pastime for these boats.
 Please book online.

 For more information on renting the Club Martin 242's click here.